fython51/MarketDashboard/README.md

 - [X] Add example outputs.
 - [X] Add further commodities.
 - [X] Add FX.
+- [X] Convert to dark mode, so it doesn't feel like you're staring at a lightbulb.
+- [X] Format code to the correct python standards.
 - [ ] Add further macro indicators.
 - [ ] Make this script into its own webpage.
 - [ ] **Maybe:** add an _Asset Inputs_ section to add/remove assets.